 I didn’t start to travel abroad by myself until about three years ago.
 I am very fortunate to have traveled with my family.
 However, traveling alone has allowed me to reflect and experience my heritage in a very personal way.
 My first trip alone was to Puerto Rico.
 Traveling there at that specific moment in my life allowed me to focus on things that I and I alone cherished most.

 I had time to truly fall in love with the culture.
 It was a culture that was so close to my heart that I could not believe that I had not been to see the island sooner.
 The food tasted exactly the way my grandma cooked it.
 All of the stories she told me when I was a little girl about the island came to life.
 It was one of those moments in my life when everything sort of clicked when I returned.
 I knew that my destiny at that moment was to learn more Spanish.
-Unfortunately, Spanish wasn’t fully taught to me growing up for reasons I will never understand but I don’t make it a habit of looking back.
+Unfortunately, Spanish wasn’t fully taught to me growing up for reasons I will never fully understand.
+However, I don’t make it a habit of looking back.

 Getting My Masters and Teaching Languages